Best Of18 min read

 Pros

-• Fastest, cleanest UI of any tool in this list — it's not even close
+• Fastest, cleanest UI of any tool here — by a wide margin

-• Git integration is genuinely useful (auto-closes issues, branch linking)
+• Git integration actually matters (auto-closes issues, branch linking)

-• Keyboard-first design makes power users very fast
+• Keyboard-first design makes you extremely fast if you use it

 Cons